AvtsVivek/LearnVsExt/src/tasks/252550-ITagOne/ReadMe.md

 var wpfTextView = vsEditorAdaptersFactoryService.GetWpfTextView(vsTextView);
 ```

 11. Now what we need to get into is [Text Model Subsystem](https://learn.microsoft.com/en-us/visualstudio/extensibility/inside-the-editor#text-model-subsystem).
 The text buffer is what we need now.
 We will get the classifier from the text buffer.
 The tagger needs classifier.
 We need to explore more about classifiers.
-Removed the classifier code.

 ```cs
 var classifier = classifierAggregatorService.GetClassifier(wpfTextView.TextBuffer);